Lapin0t/grothendieck-cern/README.md

 salary and support ourselves, the links between our work and the satisfaction of our needs are practically cut and dried.
 The link is practically formed by the salary but our needs are not directly linked to the activity we perform.
-In fact---and this is the remarkable thing---when the question is asked: "What is the social purpose of science?", practically nobody is able to answer.
+In fact—and this is the remarkable thing—when the question is asked: "What is the social purpose of science?", practically nobody is able to answer.
 The scientific activities we engage in don't serve to directly fulfill any of our needs, any of the needs of our loved ones, of people we may know.
 There's a